Rose McGowan ‘So Mad’ At Anthony Bourdain, Tearfully Says ‘Asia Needed You’

-Actress Rose McGowan is ‘so mad’ at Anthony Bourdain following the suicide of the CNN correspondent, celebrity chef and New York Times bestselling author in a hotel room in France.
-Bourdain was currently filming a new season of Anthony Bourdain: Parts Unknown at the time of his death.
+Actress Rose McGowan is “so mad” at Anthony Bourdain following the death of the CNN correspondent, celebrity chef, and New York Times bestselling author in a hotel room in France.
+Bourdain was filming a new season of Anthony Bourdain: Parts Unknown at the time of his death.

-The actress and activist is a close friend to Asia Argento, Bourdain’s girlfriend of over one year.
+The actress and activist is a close friend to Asia Argento, Bourdain’s girlfriend of more than a year.
 Argento and McGowan have worked together as part of the #MeToo movement.
 The women have accused Harvey Weinstein of sexual abuse.

 “To those considering suicide, please don’t.
 Please call for help because it’s a permanent solution to a temporary problem,” McGowan said in an emotional video posted to Twitter.

 “It’s not forever.
 And the world would not be better off without you.
 Oh, Asia Argento, you’ve been through so much.
 Anthony, why?
 Please call a suicide hotline.
 This will affect people all over the globe because Bourdain was international.”

 McGowan also noted in the caption of the video, “Anthony I am so mad at you.
 You were so loved, the world is not better without you.
 I have a message for those considering suicide as a solution to a temporary problem.
 Please call a hotline.
 Please reach out.
 Asia needed you, Anthony.
 We needed you.
 Please come back.”